Faculty

 Emma Bloomberg Senior Lecturer in Public Policy and Management, Harvard Kennedy School

-Jorrit holds a PhD in Public Policy and Management (VU Amsterdam), a Master in Philosophy (Leiden), and a Master in Public Administration (Leiden).
+Jorrit holds a PhD in Public Policy and Management (VU Amsterdam), a Master in Philosophy (Leiden) and a Master in Public Administration (Leiden).
 He has written extensively, including the books The State of Access: Success and Failure of Democracies to Create Equal Opportunities (Brookings 2008, co-edited); Agents of Change: Strategy and Tactics for Social Innovation (Brookings 2012, co-authored); and Dealing with Dysfunction: Innovative Problem Solving in the Public Sector (Brookings, 2016).
-Jorrit has written over 50 teaching cases and designed numerous simulation exercises on strategic leadership, collaborative governance, and public sector innovation.
+Jorrit wrote over 25 teaching cases and designed numerous simulation exercises on collaborative governance, organizational behavior and innovation.

 His research has been published in various academic journals, including Public Administration Review, Public Management Review, Stanford Social Innovation Review, International Journal of Public Administration, and the Journal of Public Health Management and Policy.